Marc1an4/algorithms_solutions/README.md

 # algorithms_solutions
-This repository serves as a collection of my solutions to various GeeksforGeeks Data Structures and Algorithms (DSA) problems
+This repository serves as a collection of my solutions to various LeetCode Data Structures and Algorithms (DSA) problems

 <!---LeetCode Topics Start-->
 # LeetCode Topics